tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

           projectcalico.org/aws-secondary-ipv4: 1
   ```

+  {{site.prodname}} manages the  `projectcalico.org/aws-secondary-ipv4` capacity on the Kubernetes Node resource,
+  ensuring that Kubernetes will not try to schedule too many AWS-backed workloads to the same node.
+Only AWS-backed
+  pods are limited in this way; there is no limit on the number of non-AWS-backed pods.

 * When the CNI plugin spots such a resource request, it will choose an IP address from an AWS-backed pool.
 Only
   pools with VPC Subnets in the availability zone of the host are considered.

 * When Felix, {{site.prodname}}'s per-host agent spots a local workload with an AWS-backed address it tries to ensure
   that the IP address of the workload is assigned to the host in the AWS fabric.
 If need be, it will create a
   new [secondary ENI](#secondary-elastic-network-interfaces-enis) device and attach it to the host to house the IP address.

-  > **Important**: Since {{site.prodname}} IPAM is only aware of the allocations in the IP pool, not the VPC Subnet
-  > itself, it is important to make sure that the VPC Subnet is reserved for {{site.prodname}} to use.
-If this is not
-  > the case, AWS may try to use the same IP address that {{site.prodname}} IPAM chose causing a conflict.
-  {: .alert .alert-danger}

-* Since secondary ENIs and IP addresses are a limited resource per host, {{site.prodname}} manages the  `projectcalico.org/aws-secondary-ipv4`
-  capacity on the Kubernetes Node resource, ensuring that Kubernetes will not try to schedule too many AWS-backed
-  workloads to the same node.
-Only AWS-backed pods are limited in this way; there is no limit on the number of
-  non-AWS-backed pods.
+* If the pod has one or more AWS Elastic IPs listed in the `cni.projectcalico.org/awsElasticIPs` pod annotation,
+  Felix will try to ensure that _one_ of the Elastic IPs is assigned to the pod's private IP address in the AWS fabric.
+  (Specifying multiple Elastic IPs is useful for multi-pod deployments; ensuring that each pod in the deployment
+  gets one of the IPs.)

 #### Egress gateway